sxu12/main/index.md

 University Senate at SDSU Undergrad Council - Representative of the Fowler College of Business, September 2023

-Program Assessment Committee (PAC) at Fowler College of Business - Representative of the MIS department, September 2023 - May 2024 | Assessment Coordinator for the Masters of Science in Cybersecurity Management (MSCM) program
+Program Assessment Chair (PAC) of the MIS department at Fowler College of Business , September 2023 - May 2024

+Program Assessment Coordinator for the Masters of Science in Cybersecurity Management (MSCM) program

 Admission Committee for MS Program in Cybersecurity Management - Member, Spring 2024